UIC-ESLAS/Dilithium-Multi-Moduli/readme.md

 ### License

 Each subdirectory containing implementations contains a LICENSE or COPYING file stating under what license that specific implementation is released.
-The files in common contain licensing information at the top of the file (and are currently either public domain or MIT).
-All other code in this repository is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.
+The files in M3/commen or M4/common contain licensing information at the top of the file (and are currently either public domain or MIT).
+The implementations in m3plant and m4plant in this repository are licensed under the Apache License Version 2.0.

 ### Citation